Emily A. Hanink

 My research focuses on syntax and its interfaces with semantics and morphology.

-I am also a fieldworker: In 2015 I began my continued fieldwork on Washo, a highly endangered Native American isolate spoken around Lake Tahoe in CA/NV, USA.
+I am also a fieldworker: In 2015 I began my continued fieldwork on Washo, a highly endangered Native American isolate spoken around Lake Tahoe in the United States.
 I am committed to testing theoretical claims on data from my work in the field.

-Some topics I especially enjoy working on are:
+Some topics I have worked on/am working on in Washo are: